Saturday Jun 13, 2026

 — Ambassador Rabbi Yehuda Kaploun (@StateSEAS) February 14, 2026

-Kaploun himself tweeted after the meeting that it was "a productive meeting," but in an exclusive interview with Israel Hayom, he elaborated on its content.
-"This was a very productive conversation of over an hour, a very positive initial meeting.
+Kaploun himself tweeted after the meeting that it was "a productive meeting," but in an exclusive interview with Israel Hayom, Trump's Envoy for Combating Antisemitism, Rabbi Yehuda Kaploun, elaborated on the meeting's contents.
+"It was a very productive conversation of over an hour, a very positive initial meeting.
 We worked on things together, concrete steps," he said.
-According to him, the two also discussed the broader strategic significance.
-"We devoted significant time together to discuss the fact that there is a special opportunity to change history, including what the President has managed to do and continues to do, by dismantling Hamas and Hezbollah – this is very important for the region, and stability in the region is very important."
+According to him, the two also discussed the broader strategic significance: "We spent a lot of time together discussing the fact that there is a special opportunity to change history, including what the president has managed to do and continues to do by dismantling Hamas and Hezbollah.
+That is very important for the region, and stability in the region is very important."

-"Reducing extreme rhetoric – the key," Kaploun also addressed the rise in antisemitic discourse in Saudi Arabia.
-"We spoke about the need for leaders to lead when discourse becomes extreme and hatred rises.
+Kaplon also addressed the rise in antisemitic discourse in Saudi Arabia: "We talked about the need for leaders to lead when the rhetoric becomes extreme, and hatred rises.
 We agreed that reducing extreme rhetoric is the key to respecting one another, respecting religions, and that this extremism is not a healthy situation for anyone in the region."

-He even expressed cautious optimism about what lies ahead.
-"There is gradual progress in creating a different reality in the region, as we saw this week with the Gaza Board of Peace.
-I am optimistic," Kaploun said, referring to the meeting of the Gaza Board of Peace members, at President Trump's initiative and under his leadership, to advance sustainable peace in Gaza and perhaps even in additional regions worldwide.
+He also expressed cautious optimism about the future: "There are baby steps toward creating a different reality in the region, as we will also see this week in the Board of Peace.
+I am optimistic," Kaploun said, referring to the meeting of the Board of Peace Member States, initiated and led by President Trump, aimed at promoting sustainable peace in Gaza, and perhaps even in other parts of the world.

 ADL is alarmed by the increasing frequency and volume of prominent Saudi voices — analysts, journalists, and preachers — using openly antisemitic dog whistles and aggressively pushing anti-Abraham Accords rhetoric, often while peddling conspiracy theories about "Zionist plots."…